 What Resources Can Help You with Career Training?

 Career training may seem like the next logical step to take as you transition into the civilian workplace.
-Resources such as GI Bill® benefits can open the door to further opportunities for those who served in the military.
+Veteran education benefits can open the door to further opportunities for those who served in the military.
 Your service may entitle you to receive money to cover some, or even all, of your tuition for a career training program.

 If you are unsure about what type of career training is right for you, or how to get started, you can talk to a New Horizons Career Development Solutions counselor.
 The team here can provide you with guidance on topics ranging from career trends to certification programs and help you leverage your military experience to find the most rewarding career possible.